 Submit a pull request from your fork to the O3DE code repo.

 - Navigate to your fork repo in GitHub, click the Pull Requests tab and click New Pull Request.

 - On the Compare page, verify the base repo and branch point is set to

-O3DE/main.
+O3DE/development.
 (This should be set by default.)

 - In the

 headdrop down menu, select your fork repo and branch, and then select Create Pull Request.

 - Add a title and description for your pull request.
 Provide a clear scope of your changes in as few words as you can.

 - Add reviewers (Note: Required reviewers and other PR requirements will be finalized in a

 - Now, select Create pull request!